NetOpWibby/DSGN/me/index.md

 I was self-taught for almost 5 years before I received formal training in the form of an apprenticeship.
 It was then that I learned about [Sass](http://sass-lang.com) (goodbye regular CSS!), the importance of iteration, top-level design thinking, and so on.

 The web industry is constantly changing and I love being at the forefront of new technologies.
 Take a look through my portfolio to see what I do with this awesomeness.
-If you would like to work with me on your project, [drop me a line](http://twitter.com/NetOpWibby) (you can also check out [my resume](/resume)).
+If you would like to work with me on your project, [drop me a line](http://twitter.com/NetOpWibby) (you can also check out <a href="/resume" class="animsition-link" data-animsition-out="zoom-out-sm">my resume</a>.

 <h2 class="title">Miscellaneous</h2>